gibbok/react-color-picker-palette/README.md

 ### Styles and customization

-ColorPickerPalette comes with two elegant light and dark theme, but you can build your theme for the entire component using CSS.
+ColorPickerPalette comes with two elegant light and dark themes, but you can build your theme for the entire component using CSS.
 The default themes and examples of customization are visible in StoryBook.

 ### Developement